-Welcome to the third part of this little spree of posts on Y-DNA and the worldwide lines of descent of the men who’ve been the agents and embodiments of its dispersal.
+Welcome to the third part of this little spree of posts on Y-DNA and the worldwide lines of descent, wherein you’ll find haplogroup trees of the world’s men.
+Those men have been the agents and embodiments of its (Y-DNA’s) dispersal.
 Here are links to Part 1 & Part 2.

 In this post I’m sharing more detailed charts I’ve made showing these descents, first of which is a slight revision of the first one I posted showing the African “trunk” of what I’m calling the world’s brothers.
 The main difference is simply that it’s oriented left to right instead of top down; I’ve also added some brief explanatory notes on it.
 Again, all the charts I post should be clicked on and then opened again at their max size.